Local Quasiconvexity of Groups acting on Small Cancellation Complexes: Disc diagram and small cancellation background

-The following is a variation of the quasiconvexity criterion in \cite{McWi-coherence}: \begin{lem}[No missing shells $\Rightarrow$ quasiconvex] Let $X$ be a $C'(1/6)$ 2-complex that is simply-connected, and suppose that there $L>0$ such that $|\partial R|<L$ for each $2$-cell $R \subset X$.
+\begin{prop}[Quasi-isometric Embeddedness Criterion] Let $X$ be a $C'(1/6)$ 2-complex that is simply-connected, and suppose that there $L>0$ such that $|\partial R|<L$ for each $2$-cell $R \subset X$.
 Let $Y$ be a connected subcomplex of $X$ with no missing $3$-shells.
-Then $Y$ is a $3L$-quasiconvex subcomplex of $X^1$. \end{lem}
+Then the inclusion $Y \rightarrow X$ is a $L$-quasi-isometric embedding. \end{prop} \begin{proof} Let $P_1\rightarrow Y$ and $P_2\rightarrow X$ be geodesics with the same endpoints.
+Let $D\rightarrow X$ be a reduced disc diagram with boundary cycle $P_1P_2^{-1}$, see Figure~\ref{fig:LadderQuasiconvexity}.
+We point out three observations and then we conclude: